jccsvq/mesomath/docs/source/tutorial.md

     (7 bur 2 iku) gan (2 ges 1 u 3 dis) se
     >>>

-If you want this to be the default for all classes, add:
+If you want this to be the default for all classes, use:

     from mesomath.npvs import MesoM
     MesoM.prtsex = True

-to your `initmm.py` file or initiation script.

 The third input method cited above makes use of these types of strings; in fact, the parentheses have been introduced to make them easier to parse as input: